briancroxall/borderwaters/README.md

 2. [Duke University Press](https://www.dukeupress.edu) provided us with the data for _American Literature_ from 2000 (vol. 72, no. 1) - 2017 (vol. 89, no. 3).
 3. Using a combination of scripts and hand-downloads, we collected the remaining data for the 2010s from their respective online platforms: _American Literature_ from 2017-2019 from [Duke University Press](https://dukeupress.edu); _American Quarterly_ from 2013-2019 from [Project Muse](https://muse.jhu.edu/); and _Journal of American History_ from 2013–2019 from [Oxford University Press](https://academic.oup.com/journals/).
 In each of these cases, our access to the journals' content was made possible by institutional subscriptions managed by BYU's [Harold B. Lee Library](https://lib.byu.edu).

-We very much appreciate the cooperation of the different publishers and database providers in our research.
-We also appreciate [Jeremy Browne](https://humanities.byu.edu/person/jeremy-browne-2/) in [Brigham Young University](https://byu.edu)’s [Office of Digital Humanities](https://odh.byu.edu/) for his help with obtaining the data in the abovementioned third step.

 For copyright and licensing reasons, the data that we used cannot be shared; as such, the repository contains only scripts and their output, as well as files we have authored.
 We know this means that our work is not easily reproducible, but we hope making our process visible will allow interested scholars to understand and/or critique how we performed our analysis.

 ## Abbreviations